Jazz on the Mountain

 Pete Malinverni has a career with many facets: he’s led fifteen well-received recordings, including in solo, violin/piano duo, trio, quartet, quintet, choir and big band formats.
 For eighteen years he served as Minister of Music at the predominantly African-American Devoe Street Baptist Church in Brooklyn, NY and currently serves in that capacity at the Pound Ridge, NY Community Church and as Pianist/Conductor at the Westchester Reform Temple in Scarsdale, NY.
 He enjoys teaching, too, and is Chair of Jazz Studies at Purchase College (SUNY).
 Pete’s newest recording, “On the Town – Pete Malinverni Plays Leonard Bernstein”, featuring Ugonna Okegwo and Jeff Hamilton, will be out this month!
 Copies will be available at the shows.

-THIS YEAR'S ARTISTS
+LAST YEAR'S ARTISTS

 Availability is limited.
 For reservations, please call .